fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 This version uses Martin's encoder library integrated in the IoAbstraction code.

-This case has two encoders acceible using an array.
+This case has two encoders accessible using an array.

 This is a test for use with CANCMDDC.